Mortgage-backed securities are the starting point for all mortgage market pricing, and they’re the investment of choice for mortgage REITs

 The Fed is the biggest buyer of TBA paper.
 Other buyers include sovereign wealth funds, countries with trade surpluses with the United States, and pension funds.
 TBAs are a completely “upstairs” market in that they don’t trade on an exchange and most trading is done “on the wire,” or over the phone.

-The week of July 4th, mortgage-backed securities sold off heavily on the back of a stronger-than-expected jobs report.
+The week of July 4th, mortgage backed securities sold off heavily on the back of a stronger than expected jobs report.
 The selling may have been exaggerated by the fact that many traders took off the Friday after the 4th, so markets were thinner than normal.
-Ben Bernanke’s Humphrey-Hawkins testimony was relatively dovish (not very aggressive), so the bond market took comfort in that.
-Last week, we had no market-moving economic data, so it seems that this is the trading range for now.
+Ben Bernanke’s Humphrey-Hawkins testimony was relatively dovish, so the bond market took comfort in that.

 Implications for mortgage REITs